HackerSpace-PESU/Best11-Fantasycricket/README.md

 ## Thank You

 Project made by: Royston([lucasace](https://github.com/lucasace)),Shreyas ([SRP457](https://github.com/SRP457)), Sammith([SammithSB](https://github.com/SammithSB))</br>

+Special thanks to [scientes](https://github.com/scientes) for setting up the webcrawler

 We would like to thank [Howstat](http://www.howstat.com/cricket/home.asp) for their amazing website with daily updates and availabilty to scrape